codee-com/open-catalog/Checks/PWD007/README.md

 }
 ```

-This is incorrect due to the recurrence pattern present in the code, in the form
+This approach is incorrect due to the dependence between two consecutive
-dependencies between two consecutive loop iterations.
-For instance, it can be
+iterations of the loop.
+Note how the value `y(i)` is calculated based on the
+previous `y(i - 1)`.

+Since OpenMP 5.0, this type of computation can be conveniently parallelized
-safely implemented in OpenMP 5.0 using the `scan` directive:
+using the `scan` directive:

 ```c
 void foo(int *x, int *y, int size) {